 During World War II Bessie worked for the Army as a civilian motorcycle dispatch rider.
 The only women in her unit, she completed rigorous training maneuvers.
 With a military crest on the front of her own blue “61” Harley, she carried documents between domestic U.S. bases.
 Bessie encountered racial prejudice on the road.
 On one occasion she was followed by a man in a pickup truck who ran her off the road, knocking her off her bike.
 She played down her courage in coping with such incidents.
 “I had my ups and downs,” she shrugged.

-In the 1950's Bessie moved to Miami, Florida and founded the Iron Horse Motorcycle Club.
+In the 1950’s Bessie moved to Miami, Florida and founded the Iron Horse Motorcycle Club.
 Disguised as a man, Bessie won a flat track race but was denied the prize money after she took off her helmet.
 Her other antics, such as riding while standing in the saddle of her Harley, attracted the attention of the local press.
 Reporters nicknamed her the “Negro Motorcycle Queen” and later the “Motorcycle Queen of Miami.”
+If you want to know about car injury tips and how to avoid accidents, you can look here and get advice from experts.

 Late in life, Bessie suffered from symptoms caused by an enlarged heart.
 “Years ago the doctor wanted to stop me from riding,” she recalled.
 “I told him if I don’t ride, I won’t live long.
 And so I never did quit.”
 Before she died in 1993, at the age of 82, Bessie said, “They tell me my heart is three times the size it’s supposed to be.”
 An apt metaphor for this unconventional woman whose heart and spirited determination have touched so many lives.